With summer coming to an end in Milledgeville and Middle Georgia, now is an ideal time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Wash the drain port using a small, round paintbrush.
-Hook up the drain tube and turn the power back on.
+Scrub the drain port using a small, round paintbrush.
+Connect the drain tube and restore power.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Never Forget a Tune-Up Again
+Don’t Forget a Tune-Up Again